top of page

 In other cases, genetic mutations inherited from your parents can increase your risk for autism.

-Along with genetics, research is ongoing regarding environmental factors that may contribute to the risk of autism, including viral infections, medications or complications during pregnancy.
+Along with genetics, research is ongoing regarding environmental factors that may contribute to the risk of autism, including medications or complications during pregnancy.

 What we do know for sure is that vaccines do not cause autism.